 Learn to make creamy non-dairy almond milk at home.
 Use in place of dairy milk in coffee, over cereal or on its own!

 - 1 cup raw unsalted almonds, skin-on

 - 4 cups filtered water, plus more water for soaking almonds

-- 1 1/2 tsp honey or agave nectar, or one whole pitted date (optional)
+- 1 1/2 tsp honey, agave nectar, maple syrup, or one whole pitted date (optional)

 You will also need: Blender or food processor, fine mesh strainer or nut bag or clean tea towel or cheesecloth, 1 quart glass jar or storage container